Joker-kishor/Joker-kishor/README.md

 - 👋 Hi, I’m @kishor
 - 👀 I’m interested in Cyber Security
-- 🌱 I’m currently Studying Data Science
-- 💞️ I’m looking to collaborate on any Data Science job
+- 💞️ I’m looking to collaborate on any Software Engineer job
-- 📫 How to reach me mailto: kishorkumar14112@gmail.com
+- 📫 How to reach me mailto: kishorkumar.offl@gmail.com

 <!---
 Joker-kishor/Joker-kishor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.